-Before submitting your application, you must read these grant guidelines, the application form, , the draft grant agreement and the sample final report.
+Before submitting your application, you must read these grant guidelines, the application form, the draft grant agreement and the sample final report.

-You must submit your grant application in English on the application form, which can be downloaded at https://dfat.smartygrants.com.au/AAC.
+You must submit your grant application in English on the application form, which can be downloaded at the SmartyGrants website.
 The application form includes help information.